Click on a question below to see the answer. If you don't see your question, let us know so we can help!

 Yes, it is safe when prescribed by a doctor just like any other medication you might take for blood pressure, diabetes, etc. If you have specific questions give us a call and we’ll be happy to answer them.

-There is no set “treatment time” and many patients choose to remain on medication indefinitely.
-The general idea is that treatment lasts as long as it is beneficial and the patient wants to continue.
-For some this is six months and others it could be years.
+There is no set “treatment time” and some patients choose to remain on medication.
+The general idea is that treatment lasts as long as it is beneficial to the patient, which is often about 18 months

 No. While they function similarly and are used for similar treatment goals, they are 2 different medications.
 Methadone has been studied longer and is considered the standard of treatment while Suboxone or buprenorphine based products are a more recent addition to treatment regimens.
 Both have benefits depending on your needs and we’ll help you determine the best option.